 Florida Optical Services

-Eyeglasses are the safest form of eye correction but it limits your visual field in many activities, but they are fashionable and fun.
+Every contact lens fit is done with real lenses and using a microscope to make sure the lens is fitting correctly and that you are really seeing your absolute best.
 If you would like to have the freedom of no glasses, then consider contact lenses.
 Contact lenses correct just about any refractive error.

 Presbyopia or the need of readers can be corrected with multifocal lenses.
 These multifocal lenses are tricky to fit and require a little bit of more chair-time that is why they are expensive.
 Some are custom made as well.

 Color contacts are fun to wear.
 They are cosmetic lenses because of the color, but they still need to be fitted.
 There are no non-prescription color contacts.
 All color contacts still require an exam and to be fitted.
 Your eye health is a concern.
 All color contacts have to discarded after been open as required by your contact lens specialists and the FDA.

 Semi Soft Contact Lenses are know as RGP lenses.
 They are lenses that actually flex and allow oxygen to flow thru them.
 They are mis branded to be hard which they are not.
 Hard lenses do not flex.
 Hard lenses do not allow the eye to "breath" .
 We have many patients that are fitted into RGP lenses.
 They come in all shapes and designs.
 From Astigmatism to Presbyopia, they correct most refractive errors.

 We fit almost all types of cone lenses from conventional keratoconus lenses to scleral lenses.
 Please call us at